zzy1127/GIFT/README.md

 # GIFT: Gibbs Initialization with Finite Temperature

-GIFT is a unified post-training framework that addresses the intrinsic optimization mismatch in the prevailing SFT $\to$ RL paradigm, which replaces traditional one-hot sft with Gibbs distribution at finite temperature, creating a distributional bridge that preserves base priors while ensuring consistency with global post-training objectives.
+GIFT is a unified post-training framework that addresses the intrinsic optimization mismatch in the prevailing SFT $\to$ RL paradigm, which replaces traditional one-hot sft with a finite temperature Gibbs distribution, creating a distributional bridge that preserves base priors while ensuring consistency with global post-training objectives.

 ## Installation